 We are a biopharmaceutical company focused on the development and commercialization of innovative therapies for diseases and conditions of the eye using our proprietary hydrogel platform technology.
 Our bioresorbable hydrogel-based product candidates are designed to provide sustained delivery of therapeutic agents to the eye.
-Our lead sustained release drug delivery product candidates are OTX-DP and OTX-TP which are inserted into the canaliculus through a natural opening called the punctum located in the inner portion of the eyelid near the nose.
-Our OTX-DP and OTX-TP product candidates combine our hydrogel technology with U.S. Food and Drug Administration, or FDA, approved therapeutic agents with the goal of providing sustained delivery of drug to the eye, including wet age related macular degeneration, or wet AMD.
+Our lead sustained release drug delivery product candidates are DEXTENZATM, also referred to as OTX-DP, and OTX-TP which are inserted into the canaliculus through a natural opening called the punctum located in the inner portion of the eyelid near the nose.
+Our DEXTENZA and OTX-TP product candidates combine our hydrogel technology with U.S. Food and Drug Administration, or FDA, approved therapeutic agents with the goal of providing sustained delivery of drug to the eye.
+We also have a hydrogel-based drug delivery depot, which is in preclinical development for the treatment of diseases and conditions of the back of the eye, including wet age related macular degeneration, or wet AMD.
 Our hydrogel depot is designed to be delivered via intravitreal injection to release therapeutic agents, such as antibodies to vascular endothelial growth factor, or VEGF, over a sustained period.
 In addition to our ongoing product development, we have launched our first commercial product, ReSure Sealant, a hydrogel-based ophthalmic wound sealant approved by the FDA in January 2014 to seal corneal incisions following cataract surgery.
 ReSure Sealant is the first and only surgical sealant to be approved by the FDA for ophthalmic use.